-I started conducting unique and authentic culinary, art, and history tours based in Spoleto in the mid 90’s, much inspired by my childhood travels with my grandmother, Betty di San Marzano.
+I started conducting unique and authentic culinary, art, and history tours based in Spoleto in the mid 90’s.
+Much of my inspiration came from my childhood travels with my grandmother, Betty di San Marzano.
 She was an artist gifted with an astute and inspirational way of communicating with love, passion and great lucidity about art, history and how to ‘see’, to absorb more of the wonders to be found.

-Relatives and friends came from all over the world to join her, usually staying at Casa San Marzano (where Michael Adams penned his acclaimed book Umbria, Faber and Faber, 1963) and we would set off on day trips to explore and discover.
-With her, I picnicked in the ruins of a Roman Amphitheater, drew on the slopes of a mountain overlooking a hill top village, or learnt why bread baked in ancient ovens without salt tasted so good toasted and drizzled with real olive oil; and thus began my life long love of art history and fine dining.
+Relatives and friends came from all over the world to join her, usually staying at Casa San Marzano (where Michael Adams penned his acclaimed book Umbria, Faber and Faber, 1963), and we would set off on day trips to explore and discover.
+With her, I picnicked in the ruins of a Roman Amphitheater.
+I drew on the slopes of a mountain overlooking a hill top village.
+And I learnt why bread baked in ancient ovens without salt tasted so good toasted and drizzled with real olive oil.
+Thus began my life long love of art history and fine dining.

 To wander and explore her streets and alleys is to walk in history, and it has been written that no town more truly represents what has made Italy, stone upon stone, layer upon layer, than Spoleto.

 On my historical and culinary tours of Spoleto, we celebrate a culture where the journey never grows predictable, and always leaves one wishing to return, for the time is never enough.
 I believe it is important to never to rush, to have time to sit and absorb – whether the life of an ancient piazza, or the light shimmering on the leaves of olives trees on the slopes of a high hill.